 If you own a duplex or multi-family where you live in one unit and rent out the rest, you can report and deduct the proportional share of income and expenses.
 Essentially, you approach the situation as if you own two different pieces of property, one for personal and one for your rental.
 You can choose to calculate how you see fit.
 It may make more sense for you to calculate based on the square footage that the tenant rents in the home, or if you own a duplex it might make sense to divide by two.

 Check the Fine Print

-Many more nuanced situations may affect your tax reporting.
-Be sure to check these IRS resources to see if any unusual circumstances apply to you:
+Many more nuanced situations may affect your income tax reporting.
+Check the following IRS resources to see if you fall into any extraneous circumstances:

 - Publication 527, Residential Rental Property

 - Publication 925, Passive Activity and At-Risk Rules